MAVERIX: Multimodal Audio-Visual Evaluation and Recognition IndeX: C. Additional experiments

 To further assess model performance beyond multiple-choice accuracy, we conduct a quantitative evaluation of the open-ended question responses using GPT-based scoring.
-Specifically, as discussed in Sec.~\ref{sec:design}, we prompt GPT-4o to act as an automated grader, evaluating the correctness and relevance of the model's free-form answers based on predefined guidelines consistent with the task objectives.
+Specifically, as discussed in the paper, we prompt GPT-4o to act as an automated grader, evaluating the correctness and relevance of the model's free-form answers based on predefined guidelines consistent with the task objectives in Tab.~\ref{tab:mllm_comparison_gpt} and Tab.~\ref{tab:mllm_comparison_context}.

 This automatic assessment provides an additional perspective on the model's generative capabilities, capturing nuances that are not reflected in standard accuracy metrics.
 The results offer insight into how well the model can produce contextually appropriate and informative responses when not constrained by fixed answer options.